jmendozacr/mattress-store/README.md

 # General actions

 * Click on mattress type to change product.
-* Click on add item to cart.
+* Click on add item to add to the cart.
-* Navigate to `/cart` page clicking cart icon.
+* Navigate to `/cart` page clicking on cart icon.
 * Proceed to checkout your order clicking on Proceed to checkout button.

 # Getting Started with Create React App